-Impacts in Mendon may vary among customers of the municipal water system and private well users.
-This year, 2016, one resident's well, on Hartford Avenue East, ran dry.
-His well is only 25 feet deep, however, and hand dug.
-He filled containers with non-potable water at the Fire Station.
-The Town's small water service area, consisting of Route 140 (Cape Road), and streets off Route 140, was able to maintain service.
-So while the impact of a drought can be assessed as "minor" overall, with very little damage to people or property likely to occur, impacts may be higher in parts of town that are not located within the Town's water service area.
-Figure 6 below illustrates the geographic limits of the service area.
+Impacts in Northbridge may vary among customers of the water system and private well users.
+So, while the impact of a drought can be assessed as "minor" overall, with very little damage to people or property likely to occur, impacts may be higher in parts of town that are not located within the Town's water service area.
+Figure below illustrates the geographic limits of the service area.